JanSharp/VPMPublish/README.md

 **Important:** Make sure to also exclude the `.meta` file for every excluded file.
 Chances are high that you'll just be duplicating lines and adding `.meta` to them.

+To double check if the `.vpmignore` file is doing what you want it to, use the `vpm-publish publish --list-url <...> --package-only` command (remember, `VPMPublish` on windows, if you've followed the installation steps).

 ## Notes for new projects

 - Do _not_ create a `CHANGELOG.md` file, it will be created when the first release happens.